Will Lovell: Background

 Lovell was born in Northampton, Northamptonshire, England.

+He was graduated from St Mary's University, Twickenham.

 Career

 Early career

 Lovell played rugby union as a youth and was in the junior system of the Northampton Saints.

 He also played rugby league as an amateur for the Northampton Demons and from there progressed through to the London Broncos Academy system in 2010 and 2011.

 London Broncos

-Lovell made his Super League debut for the London Broncos away against the Catalans Dragons in May 2012.
+Lovell made his Super League debut for the London Broncos against the Catalans Dragons at the Etihad Stadium in May 2012.

 He played one game on loan at the London Skolars in the League 1 in 2013.

 He spent time on loan from the Broncos at the Skolars in the League 1 in 2014.

 London Skolars

 Lovell joined the London Skolars ahead of the 2015 Championship 1 season.
 He spent two seasons at White Hart Lane Community Sports Centre, featuring prominently in both 2015 and 2016.